austinwoon/EntreTGBot/README.md

 3) (Admin Action) For students to blast messages to everyone subscribed to this bot service

-The final deployed bots(Deployed with Heroku) are
+The final deployed bots(Deployed with Heroku) are:
 @Traverse_Australia_Bot
 @Traverse_Canada_Bot
 @Traverse_Korea_Bot